fosterdouglas/1000-daily-game-designs/_posts/2011-01-04-uwm-research-assistant.md

 _Given Time simultaneously activates and performs two permanently logged-in Second Life avatars, each forever and only seen by and through the other.
 They hover in mid-air, almost completely still, gazing into one another’s interface.
 Viewers encounter this networked partnership as a diptych of large-scale and facing video projections in a real world gallery, both exhibiting a live view of one avatar, as perceived by the other._

 Although Given Time was produced before my time with Dr. Stern, it was exhibited later in a gallery in London which I was invited to assist with.
 I was on location during the setup to install the piece, as well as other related pieces in the exhibition.
-Collaborator [Kevin McGillivray](http://kevinmcgillivray.net/ "Kevin McGillivray") also assisted.
+Long-time collaborator [Kevin McGillivray](http://kevinmcgillivray.net/ "Kevin McGillivray") also assisted.

 I also produced a video for the London exhibition, which was used during the [2011 Transmediale](http://www.transmediale.de/category/tm-year/tm11) presentation about [Wikipedia Art](http://foster-douglas.com/wikipedia-art.org "Wikipedia Art").
 Additional video and images of the London exhbition can be seen [here](http://nathanielstern.com/artwork/wikipedia-art/ "Wikipedia Art Installation").